-- Explain how you found the professional/information provider (through what resource or which connection)
+- Explain how you found the professional/information provider (through what resource or networking connection)

-- Explain why the seeker reached out to the professional and, in conjunction, what he/she is hoping to learn through an informational interview.
+- Explain why the seeker reached out to the professional and, in conjunction, what they are hoping to learn through an informational interview

 How to Conduct an Informational Interview

+Check out what you need to know about setting up and conducting an informational interview via Candid Careers.
 Once an informational interview has been scheduled, the student can best prepare by creating a list of questions to ask the information provider.
-Some of our most recommended questions can be found here.

-At the conclusion of an informational interview, we suggest seekers ask for additional contacts of other professionals the information provider might recommend.
+After an informational interview, we suggest seekers ask for additional contacts of other professionals the information provider might recommend.
 This will build networks even further.
-Seekers should always make sure to write a thank you note and keep information providers updated on their progress.
+Seekers should always write a thank-you email and keep information providers updated on their progress.